roboflow/inference/docs/models.md

 ## 🐋 docker

-You can learn more about Roboflow Inference Docker Image build, pull and run in our [documentation](https://roboflow.github.io/inference/quickstart/docker/).
+You can learn more about Roboflow Inference Docker Image build, pull and run in our <a href="https://roboflow.github.io/inference/quickstart/docker/" target="_blank">documentation</a>.

 - Run on x86 CPU: